Bridge Scholars Program

 - GPA of at least 2.7 on a 4.0 scale

 - On a Core 40 diploma track by the end of their junior year

-The Bridge Scholars Program is currently active in the following area high schools:
+The Bridge Scholars Program collaborates with the following area high schools:

 How the Bridge Scholars Program Works

 During High School